 However instead of a Skill Test you must perform a Trait Test.
 This represents the cumulative effort of all the skills in that trait to get a clue.
-The outcome is the same as when using the Create Advantage action, but instead you create a clue instead.
-You do not get boons as part of this action and banes introduces a hazard into the scene instead.
+The outcome is the same as when using the Create Advantage action, the created aspects are called clues.
+They are treated as world aspects, but mostly make sense during the case they were created on.
+Boons and Banes attach normally to these aspects and become a powerful way to aid in future tests across multiple scenes.
+However if the clue is removed before all boons are used, you will loose that benefit.